muonato/phtm/README.md

 # phtm

 Creates a printer-friendly picture gallery HTML by reading picture filenames in CSV file.
-Contents page writer for images described in CSV file and exported to gallery folder.
+Build contents page for images described in CSV file and exported to gallery folder.

 Arguments:
 ```